Josh Love

 Joshua Michael Love (born September 12, 1996) is an American professional football quarterback for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for San Jose State.
 He also played for the Los Angeles Rams and Carolina Panthers of the National Football League (NFL) and the Pittsburgh Maulers of the United States Football League (USFL).

 Early life

-Love grew up in Mission Viejo, California, and initially attended Tesoro High School before transferring to Long Beach Polytechnic High School after his sophomore year.
+Love grew up in Mission Viejo, California, and initially attended Orange Lutheran High School and Tesoro High School before transferring to Long Beach Polytechnic High School after his sophomore year.
 He shared snaps at quarterback during his junior year but finished the season with 17 touchdown passes to just two interceptions.
 As a senior, Love passed for 3,199 yards and 41 touchdowns as he led the Jackrabbits to an 11–2 record and was named the Moore League Offensive Player of the Year.
 Love was lightly recruited coming out of high school and committed to play college football at San Jose State University as a preferred walk-on.